Telecommunications (Payphone Consultation Document) Guidelines 2012

 Section 3.8 of the SMP explains what Telstra must do to provide reasonable access to payphones, including removal criteria.
 It also includes siting, installation and maintenance information.

 If you believe Telstra has not met its obligation to provide reasonable access to payphone services and this affects you, your community, your organisation or a person you represent, the ACMA may be able to help.
-See the Payphone Complaints Homepage for further information and to obtain a complaints form.
+See Payphone Complaints for further information and to obtain a complaints form.

 For further information on your rights to a telephone service, including payphones under the Universal Service Obligation, see the ACMA fact sheet.